aaronsaray/aaronsaray.com/content/blog/execute-windows-commands-from-php-without-blocking.markdown

 - php
 - windows
 ---
 When researching for my [live error reporting posting]({{< ref "/blog/live-combined-error-reporting-for-apache-and-php-during-development" >}}), I tried running some [`exec`](http://us.php.net/manual/en/function.exec.php) and [`passthru`](http://us.php.net/manual/en/function.passthru.php) command tests by starting up calc.exe.
 While they executed the command correctly, I got some weird results in my script ... which I suppose now make sense.
-Lets see how we can start programs in Windows, and not run into the same issues that I did.
+Let's see how we can start programs in Windows, and not run into the same issues that I did.

 <!--more-->